Microcontrollers with C

 Microcontrollers with C – Cortex-M® and Beyond

-Welcome to the page on my latest book – published October 2023.
-A kindle-version was published in November 2023.
-The main theme is the use of Cortex-M Microcontrollers when developing in C. With a firm outset in Cortex-M, we discuss how this compares with other architectures.
+Welcome to the page on my latest book – published on print in October 2023.
+A kindle-version was published a month later.
+The main theme of the book is how to make best use of Microcontrollers when developing in C. With a firm outset in Arm’s Cortex-M family, I discuss how this compares with other architectures.

 The last third of the book focuses on Parallel programming and Real-Time Operating Systems.